domagalski/lifxdev/README.md

 ### ~/.lifx/dhcp-trigger.yaml

+WARNING: this is unsupported and will be dropped in the future.

 This is completely optional and only required when using the script `lifx-dhcp-trigger.py` in `dhcp-trigger`.
 The DHCP trigger script is not a part of the `lifxdev` API, but is built on top of it.